citizenos/id-auth/README.md

 ## How it works?

 * Application calls `GET /authorize` endpoint via a proxy (Nginx, HAProxy..) that will do the client certificate auth and passes the certificate on to the endpoint in HTTP `x-ssl-client-cert` header.
-* Endpoint calls DigiDocService (DDS) `CheckCertificate` method (http://sk-eid.github.io/dds-documentation/api/api_docs/#checkcertificate), stores the result in memory and returns a **token** for the data.
+* Endpoint validates the certificate, stores the result in memory and returns a **token** for the data.
-* Application calls `GET /info` with the issued **token** and `x-api-key` to get the DDS service response.
+* Application calls `GET /info` with the issued **token** and `x-api-key` to get the data.

 ## Who would need a service like that?